chasembowers/poker-learn/README.md

 ## Description

-This project is a rough prototype of a No Limit Texas Holdem Simulator, which involves players who learn iteratively using machine learning.
+This project is a rough prototype of a No Limit Texas Holdem Simulator, which involves players who play against each other and learn iteratively using machine learning.
 Fundamentally, the simulation consists of the Table object requesting actions from the Player object.
 The player returns an action from the set of all possible actions.
 Before the first round of learning, players choose a random action.  'main.py' contains an example of basic usage.

 ```python
 t = Table(smallBlind=1, bigBlind=2, maxBuyIn=200)